-For internal storage the NSW/SA method may be used to determining the required containment capacity:
+For indoor storage the NSW/SA method may be used to determining the required containment capacity:

-- Hydrant and sprinkler system calculate containment capacity on the basis of 2 hydrants operating simultaneously at 10L/sec each (no less than 20L/s altogether) (in addition to the buildings maximum sprinkler design output operating for period of 90 minutes). - No sprinkler system calculate containment capacity on basis of 3 hydrants operating simultaneously at 10L/s each (no less than 30L/s altogether) for a period of 90 minutes.
+- Hydrant and sprinkler system calculate containment capacity on the basis of 2 hydrants operating simultaneously at 10 L/sec each (no less than 20 L/s altogether) (in addition to the buildings maximum sprinkler design output operating for period of 90 minutes). - No sprinkler system calculate containment capacity on basis of 3 hydrants operating simultaneously at 10 L/s each (no less than 30 L/s altogether) for a period of 90 minutes.

-For external storage (and both situations in Victoria) the capacity should be determined as part of a site-specific fire risk assessment.
+For outdoor storage (and both situations in Victoria) the capacity should be determined as part of a site-specific fire risk assessment.

-You can refer to the NSW and SA guidelines (see Section 7) for guidance and refer to your local regulator for advice specific to your jurisdiction.
+You can refer refer to your local regulator for advice specific to your jurisdiction.